elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 # How we teach this

-`encryptedAttributes` as the name of the `thing` where it's seen as a separate extension on top of the saved object service.
+`savedObjectAttributeCrypto` as the name of the `thing` where it's seen as a separate extension on top of the saved object service.

 Provide a readme.md in the plugin directory with examples for how to depend on